matteovergaro/esp8266_NTP/README.md

 # Esp8266_NTP

 This is my ESP8266 project to retrieve date and time from an NTP server.
-I used a MacBook and the Arduino IDE to program directly the ESP8266-01 module.
+I worked on Mac OS and i used the Arduino IDE to program directly the ESP8266-01 module.

 ## Hardware and Connections